Coat of arms of Burundi

 The coat of arms of Burundi, adopted in 1966, consists of a shield surrounded by three spears.
 On the shield is the motto of the nation, as well as the head of a lion.
 Behind the shield there are three crossed traditional African spears.
-Under the shield the national motto of Burundi appears on a scroll: Unité, Travail, Progrès (French: "Unity, Work, Progress").
+Under the shield the national motto of Burundi appears on a scroll: Unité, Travail, Progrès (French for 'Unity, Labour, Progress').

 Official description

 The constitution of Burundi describes the coat of arms as follows:

-The motto of Burundi is "Unité, Travail, Progrès".
-The emblem of the Republic is a shield charged with a head of a lion, together with three spears, the whole surrounded by the national motto.